Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 ## Demography of Subjects

-You can find the profile of participants for all modalities at [subjects_demography](https://github.com/Cogitate-consortium/cogitate-data/raw/main/assets/documentation_v1.1/linked_files_v1.1/subjects_demography-EXP1-released-data_2024-04-026_v1.1.xlsx).
+You can find the profile of participants for all modalities at <a href="https://github.com/Cogitate-consortium/cogitate-data/blob/main/assets/documentation_v1.1/linked_files_v1.1/subjects_demography-EXP1-released-data_2024-04-026_v1.1.xlsx" target="_blank">subjects_demography</a>.
 Here is a brief explanation about the information collected from the subjects.

 ### **Demographic Information for M-EEG**

 The below items are included in the subjects’ demography for M-EEG modality:

-Participant_ID (participant identifier), sex (biological sex of participant), age (age of participant at the time of testing), handedness (right, left or ambidextrous), included in [MSP](https://doi.org/10.1371/journal.pone.0268577) (whether the data was used for the experiments or not), phase\* (determining in which stage the data is, phase 2/phaseII (optimization) or phase 3/phaseIII (replication)), QC\** status (passed/not), if Not (in QC status) QC rejection reason, weight (weight of participant at the time of study in pounds), height (height of participant at the time of study in inches), primary and secondary language, race (ethnicity of the participant), education, compensation (whether the subject was paid or not), colorblind (determining whether the subject can distinguish the colors and perceiving them correctly or not), visual correction (none or using any glasses or contact lenses), eye dominance (which eye is dominant), eye chart results (the outcome of a visual acuity test performed using the eye chart) and dioptry (visual acuity of the participant in Diopters).
+Participant_ID (participant identifier), sex (biological sex of participant), age (age of participant at the time of testing), handedness (right, left or ambidextrous), included in <a href="https://doi.org/10.1371/journal.pone.0268577" target="_blank">MSP</a> (whether the data was used for the experiments or not), phase\* (determining in which stage the data is, phase 2/phaseII (optimization) or phase 3/phaseIII (replication)), QC\** status (passed/not), if Not (in QC status) QC rejection reason, weight (weight of participant at the time of study in pounds), height (height of participant at the time of study in inches), primary and secondary language, race (ethnicity of the participant), education, compensation (whether the subject was paid or not), colorblind (determining whether the subject can distinguish the colors and perceiving them correctly or not), visual correction (none or using any glasses or contact lenses), eye dominance (which eye is dominant), eye chart results (the outcome of a visual acuity test performed using the eye chart) and dioptry (visual acuity of the participant in Diopters).

 \***Phase:** COGITATE project has three phases.
 In **phase 1**, all data were acquired by theory neutral teams.
 To ensure replicability of the results, the entire dataset was split into two halves, each with an equal mixture of data from each of the labs for each modality.
 In **phase 2**, after evaluating data quality, the first half of the data were used for developing analysis tools (optimization of methods).
 The purpose of **phase 2** was to define the best analysis practices and to agree upon, in consultation with expert advisors.
 In **phase 3**, the replication phase, the second half of the data were analyzed using the concurred procedure, agreed upon protocols, thereby allowing an in-house replication of the results obtained in phase 2.